lancelotj/lancelotj.github.com/_posts/2011-11-13-redesigned-again.markdown

 layout: post
 title: Redesigned Again
 ---
 Now I made a big improvement to this site.
-Adjusted the layout and fixed lots of problems in IE.
+Now it is much faster, cleaner, and looks much better in IE.